Universal credit claimant commitment

 are the responsible carer for a child under the age of one

-are students aged under 21 and without parental support, and have income from a student grant or loan (except for some post graduate courses) taken into account in the UC calculation
+are full-time students aged under 21 in non-advanced education and without parental support, or have income from a student grant or loan (except for some post graduate courses) taken into account in the UC calculation

 are entitled to universal credit as a member of a couple and receive a student grant or loan for a current course which is taken into account when the UC award is calculated